-The User's application then sends the presentation token to the Verifier (Figure 3.2 - step 3.b).
-The Verifier's application passes the received presentation token and the previously sent presentation policies to its ABCE layer (Figure 3.2 - step 2.b+3.c), by calling the verifyTokenAgainst Policy() method.
+The User's application then sends the presentation token to the Verifier (Figure 3.2 - step 3.b), which passes the received presentation token and the previously sent presentation policies to its ABCE layer (Figure 3.2 - step 2.b+3.c), by calling the verifyTokenAgainstPolicy() method.
+The Verifier's ABCE layer then verifies in two steps whether the presentation token satisfies the presentation policy.

-Inside the Verifier's ABCE layer, as shown in Figure 3.4, this call gets forwarded to the PolicyTokenMatcher, which verifies in two steps whether the presentation token satisfies the presentation policy.
-In case the User received several presentation policy alternatives, the generated presentation token will contain an identifier of the selected presentation policy.
 First, it checks whether the statements made in the presentation token description satisfy the required statements in the referred presentation policy.
-If the policy requested the re-use of an established pseudonym, the PolicyTokenMatcher calls on the TokenManager to look up if a presented pseudonym already exists.
-When the first check succeeds, i.e., the presentation token description matches the presentation policy, it subsequently invokes the EvidenceVerificationOrchestration with the presentation token, which then verifies the validity of the crypto evidence.
-To this end, the EvidenceVerificationOrchestration calls the CryptoEngine for each sub-evidence with corresponding sub-presentation token.
-If the combined evidence supports the token description, it returns "valid" to the PolicyTokenMatcher.
-In case that both checks succeed, the PolicyTokenMatcher stores the token in a dedicated store (if requested by the application) and returns a description of the token to the application layer.
+Secondly - and with the help of the CryptoEngine - it verifies the validity of the crypto evidence for the given token description.
+In case that both checks succeed, the ABCE layer stores the token in a dedicated store (if requested by the application) and returns a description of the token to the application layer.
 This description includes a unique identifier, which allows the application to retrieve the token later from the store.
 If one of the checks fails, a list of error messages is returned to the application.